KK Crvena zvezda: 2022–present: Post-Radonjić period

 Building squad for the season 2024/2025 began with extending contracts for a number of players: Giedraitis and Lazić signed for 2 more years, Teodosić for one additional season, while Bolomboy signed 2-year extension back in January.
 New reinforcements were the club icon Nikola Kalinić, Codi Miller-McIntyre, Isaiah Canaan, Ognjen Dobrić, Mike Daum and Uroš Plavšić.
 Zvezda started the season with mixed results, losing two early games in the ABA League but performing strongly in the EuroLeague.
 The team's best-performing player, Joel Bolomboy, suffered an injury in late October, prompting the club to sign Filip Petrušev.
 In December, they further strengthened the roster by bringing in John Brown III.
 On January 7, Zvezda extended coach Sfairopoulos' contract, securing his services through the end of the 2026/2027 season.
 On February 15, Zvezda won the national cup by beating Partizan in overtime of the final game.
 Filip Petrušev became tournament MVP.
 Zvezda played well throughout the year and finished the EuroLeague regular season with a 18-16 record - qualifying for a Play-In game against FC Bayern Munich.
 In a one-off game in Munich, Bayern beat Zvezda.
-The rest of the season became a complete nightmare for Zvezda - Zvezda finished only fourth in the ABA standings, and defeated Igokea m:tel 2-0 in a tough quarterfinal matchup.
+The rest of the season became a complete nightmare for Zvezda - Zvezda finished only fourth in the ABA standings, and defeated Igokea m:tel 2–0 in a tough quarterfinal matchup.
 In the semifinals, Zvezda faced old rival Budućnost VOLI, who finished first in the ABA league standings - the two teams split the series with two blowout wins, before a deciding clash in Podgorica - even throughout, Zvezda was still considered the heavy favorites of the competition.
 However, Budućnost shocked Zvezda with a buzzer-beating 81-78 victory and eliminated Zvezda 2-1 from the competition - the worst finish by Zvezda in the ABA league since 2014.
 In the Basketball League of Serbia, Zvezda again were considered the easy favorites, coming in winning the league nine consecutive times - a record.
 Partizan finished above Zvezda in the standings, with both teams qualifying for the semifinals with a bye.
-In the semifinals, Zvezda suffered one of the most embarrassing losses in club history when KK Spartak Subotica beat Zvezda 2-0 in the semifinals, winning both in Belgrade and Subotica, ending the long win streak of winning the Serbian league for Zvezda.
-Rivals Partizan went on to win both the ABA league and the Serbian league.
+In the semifinals, Zvezda suffered one of the most embarrassing losses in club history when KK Spartak Subotica beat Zvezda 2–0 in the semifinals, winning both in Belgrade and Subotica, ending the long win streak of winning the Serbian league for Zvezda.